Bezirk Magdeburg

 The Bezirk Magdeburg was a district (Bezirk) of East Germany.
 The administrative seat and the main town was Magdeburg.

 History

 The district was established, with the other 13, on 25 July 1952, substituting the old German states.
 After 3 October 1990 it was abolished as part of the process of German reunification, becoming again part of the state of Saxony-Anhalt except Havelberg district, passed to Brandenburg.

 Geography

 Position

 The Bezirk Magdeburg bordered with the Bezirke of Schwerin, Potsdam, Halle and Erfurt.
-It bordered also with West Germany.
+It also bordered with West Germany.

 Subdivision

 The Bezirk was divided into 22 Kreise: 1 urban district (Stadtkreis) and 21 rural districts (Landkreise):